rm511130/cpp-warmup-then-fast/README.md

 <stringProp name="HTTPSampler.response_timeout">500</stringProp>
 ```

-(b) Re-start the JMeter tests against the 3 Blue-Font Counter App instances and observe the results:
+(b) Re-start the JMeter tests against the 3 Blue-Font Counter App instances and observe the results.
+Make sure that auto-scaling is off: